For information on Lytham & Fairhaven click here.

 Access to the remaining open promenade deck at the far end is in

-stripped of the steel used to widen it in 1901-04 and the original arched supports,
+the steel used to widen it in 1901-04 and the original arched supports, designed by

-designed by Alexander Dowson (1883), were revealed.
-When first constructed the
+Alexander Dowson (1883), were revealed.
+When first constructed the whole pier was

 The old jetty, St.Annes Pier.
 Only one